niranjana-a11y/assg1_cloudcalculator/README.md

 ```
 spring.jpa.hibernate.ddl-auto=update
 ```
 3. If the database is empty.
-Run init_data.sql to insert values. take liberty to enter any value that you like.
+Run init_data.sql to insert values.
+Take liberty to enter any value that you like.
 4. If the database credentials are not set up according your database account
 5. vite version not compatible with node version 18.20.2.
 Then download compatible vite